che-incubator/chectl/README.md

   -s, --tls
       Enable TLS encryption.
+      Note, that this option is turned on by default for kubernetes infrastructure.
-                           Note that for kubernetes 'che-tls' with TLS certificate must be created in the configured namespace.
+      If it is needed to provide own certificate, 'che-tls' secret with TLS certificate must be created in the configured namespace.
+Otherwise, it will be automatically generated.
       For OpenShift, router will use default cluster certificates.

   -t, --templates=templates
       [default: templates] Path to the templates folder